SalehMomeni/KLDA/README.txt

 Welcome to the KLDA Model Repository!

-This repository contains code and resources to reproduce the experiments from our AAAI 2025 paper, "Achieving Joint Training Accuracy in Continual Learning".
+This repository contains code and resources to reproduce the experiments from our AAAI 2025 paper, "Continual Learning Using a Kernel-Based Method Over Foundation Models".
 Follow the instructions below to set up the environment.

 ## Dependencies